 - (1) Discovery which is to be made in connection with a pre-trial hearing other than a bail or pre-trial detention hearing shall be made not later than forty-eight (48) hours prior to the hearing.
-Discovery which is to be made in connection with a bail or pre-trial detention hearing shall be made not later than the commencement of the hearing. - (2) Discovery which is to be made in connection with trial shall be made not later than fourteen (14) days after the arraignment, or such other time as ordered by the court. - (3(3) When discovery concerning expert witnesses has been requested and is required to be made pursuant to Fed.
+Discovery which is to be made in connection with a bail or pre-trial detention hearing shall be made not later than the commencement of the hearing. - (2) Discovery which is to be made in connection with trial shall be made not later than fourteen (14) days after the arraignment, or such other time as ordered by the court. - (3) When discovery concerning expert witnesses has been requested and is required to be made pursuant to Fed.
 R. Crim.
 P. 16(a)(1)(G) or Fed.
 R. Crim.
-P. 16(b)(1)(C), it shall be made as follows, or at or such other time as ordered by the court:
+P. 16(b)(1)(C), it shall be made as follows, or at such other time as ordered by the court:

 - (A) An initial written summary of the anticipated testimony that is subject to disclosure shall be provided to the requesting party within fourteen (14) days of that party's written request pursuant to Fed.
 R. Crim.
 P. 16(a)(1)(G)(i) or Fed.
 R. Crim.
-P. 16(b)(1)(C)(i).
-That summary must provide a synopsis of the anticipated opinions, the bases and reasons for those opinions, and the anticipated witness's qualifications. - (B) The more-detailed information required pursuant to Fed.
+P. 16(b)(1)(C)(i), except that the summary need not be provided to the requesting party earlier than fourteen (14) days after the arraignment.
+That summary must provide a synopsis of: the anticipated opinions, the bases and reasons for those opinions, and either the anticipated expert witness's qualifications, if the particular expert witness has already been selected, or the type of expert witness who will be providing the anticipated testimony. - (B) The more-detailed information required pursuant to Fed.
 R. Crim.
 P. 16(a)(1)(G) or Fed.
 R. Crim.
-P. 16(b)(1)(C) must be disclosed: - (i) no later than twenty-one (21) days before the commencement of trial for testimony that the government intends to present at trial during its case-in-chief; - (ii) no later than seven (7) days before the commencement of trial for testimony that the government intends to present at trial during its rebuttal to counter testimony that the defendant has timely disclosed under Fed.
+P. 16(b)(1)(C) must be disclosed: - (i) no later than twenty-one (21) days before the commencement of trial for testimony that the government intends to present at trial during its case-in-chief, except that this disclosure need not be provided earlier than fourteen (14) days after the arraignment; - (ii) no later than seven (7) days before the commencement of trial for testimony that the government intends to present at trial during its rebuttal to counter testimony that the defendant has timely disclosed under Fed.
 R. Crim.
-P. 16(b)(1)(C); - (iii) no later than twenty-one (21) days before the commencement of trial for testimony that the defendant intends to present at trial during the defendant's case-in-chief, including testimony on the defendant's mental condition; and - (iv) no later than seven (7) days before the commencement of trial for testimony that the defendant intends to present at trial to counter testimony that the government has timely disclosed under Fed.
+P. 16(b)(1)(C); - (iii) no later than twenty-one (21) days before the commencement of trial for testimony that the defendant intends to present at trial during the defendant's case-in-chief, including testimony on the defendant's mental condition, except that this disclosure need not be provided earlier than fourteen (14) days after the arraignment; and - (iv) no later than seven (7) days before the commencement of trial for testimony that the defendant intends to present at trial to counter testimony that the government has timely disclosed under Fed.
 R. Crim.
 P. 16(a)(1)(G).